You can use this page:

 TO ALL MEMBERS OF THE PARISH COUNCIL

-COPY TO: District Cllr Reed, Cooper and Hearn and County Councillor Louise Price
+COPY TO: District Cllrs Ree, Cooper and Hearn and County Cllr Louise Price.

 Note: Public and Press are welcome.
 Parishioners and other interested individuals are invited to attend and take part in the proceedings.